bootprint/bootprint-monorepo/README.md

   .done(console.log)
 ```

-Notice the additional `.merge()`-call?
-Its input is also passed to the engine's preprocessor,
+There is an additional call to `.merge` in this code.
+Its input is also passed to the
-so now we get two objects containing files and their contents and those are merged by the
+engine's preprocessor, so now we get two objects containing files and their contents
-[`.merge`-function of the lodash library](https://lodash.com/docs#merge), so that in the above
+and those are merged by the [`.merge`-function of the lodash library](https://lodash.com/docs#merge),
-example, the property `a.md` is replace by the value in the second configuration.
-So the output
+so that in the above example, the property `a.md` is replace by the value in the
-of this example is
+second configuration.
+So the output of this example is

 ```
 First file (from dir2)